 *Economic Modeling Specialists Intl.
 (EMSI) is a subscription service that provides high-quality employment data, economic analysis and comprehensive impact analyses for colleges and universities.
 Cybersecurity jobs are those computer-related occupations where cybersecurity is an integral part of the job.

 The BAS in Cybersecurity and Forensics program welcomes new students each fall and spring.
 Since application fees are not refundable, you should apply after confirming space is available in the program.
-Submit your application in person to Admissions (Building 6) by 4 p.m.
+Submit your application in person to Building 9.
 Mailed submissions must be postmarked on or before the deadline.
 To be eligible, all requirements must be met by the deadline (see "Elements of a Complete Application" below).
-We highly recommend meeting with the Selective Admissions Adviser before submitting your application.
 Need financial aid?
 Learn more.

 Submissions become Highline records and will not be returned.
 Your evaluation request and transcript have to be submitted, not necessarily evaluated, by the deadline.
 Those that do not meet the requirements by the deadline will be considered ineligible.
 To be considered for any other deadline, a new application (and fee) is required.
 It can take up to 12 weeks to have a transcript evaluated.
 Submit your evaluation request to Registration & Records as soon as possible; it doesn't need to accompany your application.